krnotes365/sports/cricket/stadium-tips.md

 7. Conserve Mobile Phone battery by disabling Internet as its a 9 hours game
 8. Bluetooth Headphones not allowed
 9. There will be too much of rush at food counter during inning breaks, so avoid that time to eat.
 Go between the Overs.
 Avoid drinks during the break time too.
-10. If going to Chinnaswamy Stadium, use Metro Train.
-Cubbon Park Metro Station is the nearest metro stop to get down.

 ## DONT's
 1. Power Bank